freebasic/fbfrog/readme.txt

     b) keep expanded tokens, and parent context tokenrun on each. (context where the expansion happened. perhaps only 1 line, otherwise it could become too much.
 That's enough for error reporting)
-- Error messages should show the macro expansion steps that happened in a given piece of code, from what the parser saw to the main location where it all came from.
 - Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes would reference the same subtype symbol instead of allocating an id everytime.
     - define/const/proc/var ids aren't re-used much, but type ids are.
 Perhaps